Overview

 : The number of remaining requests in the current period.'x-ratelimit-hit-reset'

-: The remaining window before the rate limit resets in UTC [epoch seconds][18].
+: The remaining window before the rate limit resets in UTC epoch seconds.

 Rate limit reset

-Our API request limit is based on a per-clock-minute window but not on a 60-second rolling window.
+The News API request limit is based on a per-clock-minute window but not on a 60-second rolling window.

 For example, from 12:11 pm to 12:12 pm, you can send 60 requests.
-At 12:12 this limit resets again.
-If 20 requests are sent to the API at 30 secs past 12:11 pm then the remaining rate limit will be 40 hits left for that min (i.e. for the next 30 secs).
+At 12:12, this limit resets again.
+If 20 requests are sent to the API 30 seconds past 12:11 pm, then the remaining rate limit will be 40 hits left for that minute (i.e., for the next 30 seconds).

 What happens if you get rate limited a lot?